ibexa/documentation-developer/docs/content_management/content_model.md

 ---
-description: Ibexa DXP's content model relies on content items that are instances of content types and contain content Fields.
+description: Ibexa DXP's content model relies on content items that are instances of content types and contain content fields.
 ---

 # Content model